 "Join fellow scientists across the country by conducting your own earthworm survey to help map where they are, better understand the vital benefits they bring, and ultimately, help protect them."

-Take time out from the iPads and Instragram and get your family digging into awesome earthworm science.
+Take time out from the iPads and Instagram and get your family digging into awesome earthworm science.

 Learning inside and outside the classroom.
 Use our science for KeyStage 2 and 3 curriculum with free resources.

-The data you have submitted so far demonstrates that the highest density of earthworms occurred in vegetable beds.
+The data you have submitted demonstrates that the highest density of earthworms was in lawns, probably because they are less disturbed by digging.
+However there were also high densities of earthworms in vegetable beds.
 These are regularly dug over and contain a high degree of nutrients, including organic matter.

 This is great news for families and gardeners who manage a vegetable patch and dig in organic matter such as well-rotted manure, compost, leaf-mould, or compost bark.

 Earthworm Watch is a collaboration between Earthwatch Institute (Europe) and the Natural History Museum in London